jakeqwikcut/bring-da-ruckus/README.md

 ## Best Practices

 1. **Start Small**: Begin with Chamber 1 (The Swarm)
-2. **Use Targeted Mode**: Focus chaos on specific QwikCam IP for precise testing
+2. **Use Targeted Mode**: Focus chaos on specific camera IP for precise testing
 3. **Monitor Everything**: Run monitor-the-ruckus.py in separate terminal
 4. **Document Results**: Note which chambers cause which symptoms
 5. **Test in Phases**: Test one aspect at a time (streaming, uploads, commands)